Davinchiam1/Api_to_Ysell/README.md

 ## Key Features

 1. **Usell Service Integration:**
-   - Receive data from the Usell service.
+   - Receive data from the Ysell service.
    - Load data into a database or file.

 2. **Keppa Service Integration:**